jquery/learn.jquery.com/page/about-jquery/how-jquery-works.md

 The `src` attribute in the `<script>` element must point to a copy of jQuery.
 Download a copy of jQuery from the [Downloading jQuery](http://jquery.com/download/) page and store the `jquery.js` file in the same directory as your HTML file.

+*Note: When you download jQuery, the file name may contain a version number, e.g., `jquery-x.y.z.js`.
+Make sure to either rename this file to `jquery.js` or update the `src` attribute of the `<script>` element to match the file name.*

 ### Launching Code on Document Ready

 To ensure that their code runs after the browser finishes loading the document, many JavaScript programmers wrap their code in an `onload` function: